Scholarships and Resources for Christian Students | EduMed.org

 How to Apply

 Follow the application request link on the scholarship webpage.
-Application requirements include a 2,000-word essay on an assigned topic.
-Applicants are also required to successfully recite the answers to the Westminster Shorter Catechism.
+Requires memorization of the 107 question-and-answer pairs in the Westminster Shorter Catechism.

 Eligibility